PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 checks every call ancestor; architecture validation passes 80 tests.
 No model conversion or inference was run.

+SavedModel export progress previously advanced once even when the artifact was not requested, while its progress label was correctly omitted.
+The advance now lives inside the SavedModel request guard.
+An AST gate fixes that ownership and architecture validation passes 81 tests.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted